touzet/pampa/README.md

 - You must provide a taxid for the peptide marker.
 Rank and taxon names are included primarily to enhance the clarity of results.
 - You should furnish either a sequence, possibly with a PTM description,  or a mass for your marker peptide.
 If the sequence is provided without a mass, the program will automatically compute the mass from it.
 To do so, it will utilize either the PTM description (when available) or infer potential PTMs from the sequence.

+Note that you can specify multiple peptide tables by using the -p option repeatedly.

 _Inference of PTMs_:  TO DO